Stochastics Oscillator Analysis - Stochastic Signals for Trading

 - In an uptrend, price often tends to close at the high of stick.

-Forex Technical Analysis & Generating Signals
+FX Technical Analysis and Generating Signals

 Buy signal - Percentage K line crosses above %D line (both lines moving upwards)